guidefari/here_hugo/content/posts/dark-patterns.md

 - Same thing for the snackbar

 ## Differences between a primary & secondary button
-There are a couple of ’things’ (idk what else to call them, I’ll give examples) that are used in design to establish hierarchy. listed below
+There are a couple of styles that are used in design to establish hierarchy. listed below
 - Font size
 - Bold text vs regular text
 - Color